Cascading Losses in Reinsurance Networks: Real World Implications of the Network Model

 \section{Real World Implications of the Network Model}

 In the previous sections, we developed the machinery of our reinsurance network model.
 This model works sequentially by calculating liabilities given a shock, applying the collateralized portion of reinsurance contracts to cover liabilities, and then calculating clearing payments in the network.
-We now turn our attention to practical implications of this model and our results.
+We now discuss two features that result from this model: dangerous network structures and parameter sensitivity.
+These features introduce new issues in risk management, present a new incentive to combat fraud, and demonstrate the importance of global contract design to ensure the insurance system works well.